redox-os/book/src/building-redox.md

     Please be patient.
 The bootstrapping process can take anywhere from 5 minutes to an hour depending on the hardware and network it's being run on.

+    If the `native_bootstrap.sh` script does not work for you, please try reading the [Advanced Build](./advanced-build.md) page to install the right packages for your operating system.

  3. After bootstrapping is completed, update the `PATH` environment variable for the current shell:

     ```sh